 Benchmark: Barclays US Aggregate

-Investors in the Bond Fund are subject to a number of different risks.
-By diversifying the assets between two managers, an attempt is made to reduce concentration risks while keeping fees low.
+Investors in the passive Bond Fund are subject to a number of different risks.
+The manager attempts to replicate the index as closely as possible.
+Investing in bonds passively still includes principal risks and interest rates risks.
 The principal risks associated with the bond fund include:

 Interest Rate Risk